Oceania Cycling Confederation: Management

-Dual Australian Olympian Tracey Gaudry is the current President of the Oceania Cycling Confederation, having been elected in December 2012.
-Gaudry replaced Michael Turtur who served between a four-year term between 2008 and 2012, following Ray Godkin, who served for 22 years since the inception of the Confederation in 1986.
+Tony Mitchell is the current president of the Oceania Cycling Confederation, elected in 2021.
+He replaced dual Australian Olympian Tracey Gaudry who served in the role from December 2012 to Match 2021.
+Gaudry replaced Michael Turtur who served between a four-year term between 2008 and 2012, following Ray Godkin, who served for 22 years since the inception of the confederation in 1986.